 9. Sell and Distribute Your Assets

 After you've settled the claims of your creditors, all that's left is the business assets, both tangible (e.g., business equipment or stocks) and intangible (trademarks and goodwill).
 The distribution of these assets remains proportional to the stake of each owner in the business.
-For example, if you are a 60% partner and you have two junior partners at 20% each, then any sale or distribution of assets will be divided 60/20/20.
+For example, if you are a 60 percent partner and you have two junior partners at 20 percent each, then any sale or distribution of assets will be divided 60/20/20.

 If you own a retail business, don't sell your business short while you close.
 Use the closing as an opportunity to maintain goodwill with regular customers by offering them the first opportunity to buy your products at a deep discount before offering them to the public.
 You should serve your customers with your normal professional demeanor to ensure their patronage in any future endeavor.

 If you have stock or financial assets that need to be distributed to owners, be sure to consult an attorney to advise you about state laws governing such procedures.

 Closing a business is never pleasant.
 You've put in hard work, invested money, and the business may have been your passion.
 Having a well thought out shut down plan can alleviate some of the stress and trauma related to closing your business.